ldaijiw/cluedledoodledoo/README.md

-# Wordle
+# Cluedledoodledoo

 This started out as an attempt to re-create [Wordle](https://www.nytimes.com/games/wordle/index.html) as a way to improve my full-stack skills.
 I then had an idea for a fun type of twist -- trading guesses for clues.
-I present to you, Cluedle.
+I present to you, Cluedledoodledoo.

 # Data